Andrew D.’s Story

 We Identify Multiple Insurance Policies and Negotiate $184,000 in Settlements

-Thankfully, several insurance policies covered Andrew’s injuries.
-In addition to the at-fault driver’s liability policy, Andrew had underinsured motorist (UIM) and medical payments (MedPay) coverage, which could step in and pay some of his remaining bills.
+Thankfully, several insurance policies covered Andrew D.’s injuries.
+In addition to the at-fault driver’s liability policy, Andrew D. had underinsured motorist (UIM) and medical payments (MedPay) coverage, which could step in and pay some of his remaining bills.

-Initially, the insurance company had offered Andrew $39,715, much less than what his case was worth.
-We carefully presented our demand, highlighting Andrew’s severe injuries and extensive losses.
+Initially, the insurance company had offered Andrew D. $39,715, much less than what his case was worth.
+We carefully presented our demand, highlighting Andrew D.’s severe injuries and extensive losses.
 Thanks to our well-prepared case, the insurance company finally offered a fair settlement.

-Second, we filed claims with Andrew’s MedPay and UIM insurance companies.
-Our team nearly doubled Andrew’s recovery with these claims.
-In total, the insurance companies paid $184,000 for Andrew’s losses.
-After deducting attorney’s fees and costs, he received $116,433.33, which he could use to pay bills and plan for his future.
+Second, we filed claims with Andrew D.’s MedPay and UIM insurance companies.
+Our team nearly doubled Andrew D.’s recovery with these claims.
+In total, the insurance companies paid $184,000 for Andrew D.’s losses.

-“Andrew’s injuries made his future uncertain,” notes attorney Jarryd Morton.
+“Andrew D.’s injuries made his future uncertain,” notes attorney Tom Crosley.
 “The settlements we negotiated gave him peace of mind—and helped him move forward.
 It was an honor representing him.”